The priorities every B2B SaaS Marketing Plan needs to address are going fast, and getting the right skills on your team that allow you to scale up...

 A logical place to start your growth focus is to sell more of the same to the current type of customers you’re already successfully serving.
 This allows you to sell more of your current type of products or offerings, maybe at higher prices and lower cost.
 If you’re in the wine business, this would mean you go from selling them a little bit of wine to a lot of wine or to find more similar customers who would buy the same wine.
 This is all about optimizing the products and services you bring to the market.

-This should be the main growth strategy for most companies after they have achieved product-market fit.
+This should be the main growth strategy for most companies after achieving product-market fit.
 SaaS companies with ARR under $20-30 million can usually drive strong growth by just doing this.
 The Market Penetration quadrant is typically best suited to a marketing-led growth approach, driving conversion optimization and flywheel growth effects with an audience where your solution has already reached product-market fit.

 - Improve funnel conversion and speed